-3.3 Collection and analysis of data
+4.3 Collection and analysis of data

 General guidance on collection and analysis of data can be found in the ITTC Procedure 7.5-02-07-03.1.
-In case of OWTs, the accelerations at key locations in full scale are critically important parameters in the operation and maintenance of the systems, so particular care should be taken with the collection and analysis of these data.
+In the case of OWTs, the accelerations at key locations in full scale are critically important parameters for the operation and maintenance of the systems, so particular care should be taken with the collection and analysis of this data.

-3.3.1 Extrapolation to Full Scale
+4.3.1 Extrapolation to Full Scale